About Christ Church

 Who belongs to Christ Church?

-Moreover we work closely with our neighbouring parish of St Michael’s, having a joint ministry in caring for the frail and vulnerable, both in their own homes and in residential care.
+Moreover we work closely with our neighbouring parish of St Michael’s, having a joint ministry in caring for the elderly and vulnerable, both in their own homes and in residential care.

 Our church to be a place of welcome, again for all ages and social groups.